-How should I store piroxicam?
+How should I store erythromycin?

 This medicine does not require special storage conditions.
-For safety, all medicines should be kept out of the reach and sight of children in a childproof
+For safety, all medicines should be kept out of the reach and sight of children.

-How do I give piroxicam tablets or capsules to my pet?
+How do I give erythromycin tablets or capsules or suspension to my pet?

-Try to disguise them in a small quantity of strongly flavoured food that your pet likes.
-Alternatively, they can be placed carefully on the back of the pet's tongue and their mouth held closed until the entire dose has been swallowed.
-Occasionally, piroxicam is provided as a suppository to be inserted into your pet's rectum (bottom), your vet will advise if this is the case.
+Erythromycin is best given on an empty stomach, about 1 hour before your pet's main meal.
+Try to disguise the medication in a small amount of strongly flavoured food that your pet likes.
+Alternatively, it can be placed carefully on the back of the pet's tongue and their mouth held closed until the entire dose has been swallowed.

-How long will my pet need to take piroxicam?
+How long will my pet need to take erythromycin?